shruthimohan03/Emotion_Recognition/README.md

 Dataset Used: MELD-A Multimodal Multi-Party Dataset for Emotion Recognition in Conversation (https://github.com/declare-lab/MELD)

 About the Dataset:
-- Transcripts from the popular TV sitcom Friends with over 1 million labeled instances of dialogue.
+- Transcripts from the popular TV sitcom Friends with over 1 million labeled instances of dialogue (we used only a subset of this).
 - Labeled with emotions like neutral, joy, surprise, anger, fear, sadness and disgust.

 Static Models with Embeddings: